-Between business trips, vacation time and last-minute getaways, I find myself traveling several weeks throughout of the year.
-And along with all that travel, comes a whole slew of hotel loyalty points that add up with each stay.
-I try always my best to keep up with the points I earn, but from needing to keep tabs on my loyalty balances (across airlines and hotels) to following through with cashing them in, it can be easy to lose track and risk not taking advantage of all the points I accrue.
+Between business trips, vacation time and last-minute romantic getaways, it is common to find yourself traveling several weeks throughout of the year.
+Along with all that travel comes a whole slew of hotel loyalty points that add up with each stay.

-You can also consider donating a portion of your Marriott, Hilton or Best Western rewards balance to a charity.
-These programs, and many more, convert your points into an equivalent cash donation on your behalf to the organization or cause of your choice.
+You can also consider donating your points if you belong to Marriott, Hilton or Best Western rewards balance to a charity.
+These programs and many more convert your points into an equivalent cash donation on your behalf to the organization or cause of your choice.

 If you’re not doing so already, using a rewards-earning credit card is a great way to keep your accounts active without needing to continuously book stays with all the hotels you have a loyalty account with.